One Person, Ten Months, 50K Stars — The Indie Hacker Story Behind Everything Claude Code

 Not Just a Claude Plugin: Cross-Harness Ambition

-This design decision removes a potential ceiling: if Claude Code gets displaced by something better someday, ECC’s 50K stars don’t go to zero.
+2025-2026 is the wild west era for AI harnesses, and nobody knows who’s still standing in two years.
+This design decision removes a potential ceiling: if Claude Code gets displaced someday, ECC’s 50K stars don’t go to zero.

 Affaan took the second path, and I think he bet right.
 Not because Claude Code is especially strong, but because the lifespan of “good AI development methodology” is much longer than “which harness won.”
 Methodology has knowledge compounding.
 Platforms have rises and falls.
 If Claude Code gets displaced tomorrow, the ECC community will say “okay, let’s port it.”
 That positioning is very different ( ̄▽ ̄)/

+ECC uses the MIT license — fork, modify, redistribute, use commercially, all fine.
 Then the community translated it into 7 languages: Traditional Chinese, Simplified Chinese, Japanese, Korean, Portuguese, Turkish, and more in progress.
-He didn’t pay anyone to do that.
+Affaan didn’t pay anyone to do that.

 “MIT license → community translates it into 7 languages” sounds natural, but there’s a link in that chain that breaks easily: you have to make contributors feel it’s worth their time.